joomengine/jcb-documentation/056-How-to-use-the-file-field-type-to-upload-a-file-in-JCB.md

 **Timestamp:** [01:00:11](https://www.youtube.com/watch?v=o482sK4DxkM&t=01h00m11s)

-You’ve now implemented a working **File Field Upload System** within JCB using Joomla’s native capabilities.
+You've now implemented a working **File Field Upload System** within JCB using Joomla's native capabilities.
 For reference, you can find the final PHP upload logic as a GitHub Gist provided by the tutorial author.

 > **Tip:** For enhanced security, validate the MIME type using Joomla or PHP image functions.